ihar-kahadouski/dev-guide/analyzer.md

 ## Analyze

 Analyze request can be used to find matches from request in indexed data.
+Requests and responses use `analyze` queue.

 Analyze request is the same as IndexLaunch entity used for indexing.
 It contains info about test items and logs thad have to be analyzed.